DanielThomas/dotfiles/README.md

 # Danny's dotfiles #

-Opinionated dotfiles repository for Mac OS with zsh.
+Opinionated dotfiles repository for Mac OS with zsh and iTerm 2.
 Including Homebrew, Solarised and oh-my-zsh with the Agnoster theme.

 Based on Zach Holman's dotfiles - https://github.com/holman/dotfiles.